-7 Things to do in Knightsbridge
+7 Things to Do in Knightsbridge

 With its glamorous hotels, globally renowned museums and sprawling public green spaces, Knightsbridge serves as a perfect microcosm of London’s charm.
 Here are the best seven things to do in the area.